 Deborah K. Glasser has served as a member of our Board since July 2020.
-Ms. Glasser has served as the Global Marketing Lead on the Renpure Brand at MAV Beauty Brands Inc., a Canada-based global personal care company, since 2022.
-Ms. Glasser previously served as Director of Marketing, Communications and Special Events for Jewish Family & Children's Services of Northern New Jersey from 2018 through January 2020.
-Prior to that, Ms. Glasser held a variety of senior marketing operations positions, including as Senior Director at TRANZACT, a Willis Towers Watson company that provides marketing solutions for insurance companies, from 2015 to 2017; Marketing Director at Tata Global Beverages Limited (now Tata Consumer Products Limited), a consumer products company with a portfolio that includes tea and coffee, from 2007 to 2011; Senior Director at Starwood Hotels & Resorts from 2004 to 2005; and in a variety of roles, including Senior Product Manager and Associate Director, at Colgate-Palmolive Company, a global consumer products company focused on oral care, personal care, home care and pet nutrition, from 1996 to 2004.
+Ms. Glasser previously held a variety of senior marketing operations positions, including as the Global Marketing Lead on the Renpure Brand at MAV Beauty Brands Inc., a Canada-based global personal care company, from February 2022 through July 2023.
+Ms. Glasser also previously served as Director of Marketing, Communications and Special Events for Jewish Family & Children's Services of Northern New Jersey from 2018 through January 2020.
+Ms. Glasser was a Senior Director at TRANZACT, a Willis Towers Watson company that provides marketing solutions for insurance companies, from 2015 to 2017; Marketing Director at Tata Global Beverages Limited (now Tata Consumer Products Limited), a consumer products company with a portfolio that includes tea and coffee, from 2007 to 2011; Senior Director at Starwood Hotels & Resorts from 2004 to 2005; and in a variety of roles, including Senior Product Manager and Associate Director, at Colgate-Palmolive Company, a global consumer products company focused on oral care, personal care, home care and pet nutrition, from 1996 to 2004.
 In addition, Ms. Glasser was the Founder of MarketGWB, LLC, where she served as a self-employed marketing and strategy consultant, from 2011 to 2015.
 Previously, Ms. Glasser was an Employee Benefits and Compensation consultant with Price Waterhouse from 1992 to 1994.
-Ms. Glasser is qualified to serve on our Board due to her operating and management experience, including in talent management, and her expertise in sales and marketing, including customer service and product innovation.
+Ms. Glasser holds a B.A. in Economics from Cornell University and an M.B.A. from The Wharton School of the University of Pennsylvania.
+We believe Ms. Glasser is qualified to serve on our Board due to her operating and management experience, including in talent management, and her expertise in sales and marketing, including customer service and product innovation.